zhenye234/xcodec/README.md

 ## Acknowledgement
 I would like to extend a special thanks to authors of Uniaudio and DAC, since our code base is mainly borrowed from  [Uniaudio](https://github.com/yangdongchao/UniAudio/tree/main/codec) and [DAC](https://github.com/descriptinc/descript-audio-codec).

+## Citation
+If you find this repo helpful, please consider citing in the following format: